Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Searches for Scalars and Gauge Bosons at DUNE

 Here, $\sigma_{pN}$ is the total proton-target cross section evaluated at $s = 2E_p m_p$ with $E_p = 120$ GeV being the DUNE beam energy. $F_{1,N}$ is a form factor allowing for mixing between $Z'$ and the SM vector mesons, specifically when $m_{Z'}$ approaches $m_\rho$.
 The two integrals are performed over the variables $p_T^2$ (the transverse momentum squared of the outgoing $Z'$) and $z$, the fraction of the incoming proton's initial momentum that is transferred to the longitudinal momentum of the outgoing $Z'$, where we label ``Det.'' to indicate that the range of integration of these two is such that the outgoing $Z'$ is pointing from its production point to the front face of the near detector.
 The photon splitting function $w_{ba}$ is given in Refs.~\cite{Blumlein:2013cua,deNiverville:2016rqh,Berryman:2019dme} and, for the case of a $U(1)_{B-L}$ gauge boson, is proportional to $g_{BL}^2/4\pi$.

 Other production mechanisms for $Z'$ are possible, however we find that all of them are subdominant to the neutral pseudoscalar meson decays and proton-proton bremsstrahlung.
 These include $K_L \to \gamma Z'$, three-body decays of charged mesons $\pi^+,\, K^+ \to \ell^+ \nu Z'$ (with $\ell = e,\,\mu$), loop-level flavor-changing decays such as $K \to \pi Z'$ (including both neutral and charged Kaon decays), and heavy baryon decay $\Delta \to N Z'$.
-For completeness, we give the expressions of Branching Ratios in these channels in Appendix~\ref{appendix:ZPrimeFluxes}.
+For completeness, we give the BR expressions in these channels in Appendix~\ref{appendix:ZPrimeFluxes}.

 As discussed earlier in this Section, we will assume ten years of data collection.\footnote{Planned upgrades to the PIP-II beam will increase this rate.
 Our sensitivity can be viewed then as what can be done with \textit{at most} ten years of data collection.} Assuming only $Z'$ exists (either $\varphi$ does not exist, $\sin\vartheta \to 0$, or $m_\varphi < 2m_{Z'}$), we can determine the flux of $Z'$ at the DUNE Near Detector complex using the above.
 This is shown, divided by different contributions, in Fig.~\ref{fig:flux:Zprime}.